Video SEO: 13 Ways Video Boosts SEOShawn Forno 11.21.2017

 Serialized Video Marketing for the Long Tail

 Google’s algorithms are opaque, even to SEO pros, but they all agree that regularity is a key factor for SERP ranking.
 Rand Fishkin, from Moz, is the king of all things SEO and thanks to his top quality weekly video series, Whiteboard Friday, Moz ranks for practically every keyword that has to do with SEO.

 Every week Moz adds to the cumulative value of their site with more and more helpful video content.
 This strategy is “death by a thousand cuts” and it works—if you have the ability to create quality video on a regular schedule.
 Not everyone does, and that’s ok.

 5 Simple Steps to Optimize B2B Video for the Long Tail

-Now that you know the SEO power of video, here are five ways to optimize your video for the long haul:
+Video SEO is powerful.
+Here are five ways to optimize your video for the long tail.

 Keyword Driven Video Titles

 An engaging or timely title is important for social shares and engagement.
 However, your video title should try to rank for evergreen keywords.
 Don’t stuff your video title with buzz keywords.
 Just promise value with a title that explains what your video is about.
 This video for CEB is about performance management (and it says so in the title).